-His own family did not recognize him, consequently, he sent his wife Eudoxia to a monastery.
+His own family did not recognize him; consequently, he sent his wife Eudoxia to a monastery.

 Czar Peter ordered the nobility of boyars to cut beards, smoke tobacco, and dance ballet.
-Peter, once he became the Great one beheaded the old imperial guard, created the modern land army that won, and built a fleet that sank.
+Peter, once he became the Great one, beheaded the old imperial guard, created the modern land army that won, and built a fleet that sank.

 Better yet, Czar Peter reformed the Orthodox church into total submission.
 Old Russian Orthodox Church called him Antichrist, so he created a Church Council Synod and proclaimed himself its head.
 This council had reformed the Russian Church into oblivion.
 Most of the stubborn Orthodox crowd was simply burnt alive to save their souls.

-Peter performed a live trial of this new army of the king of Sweden Karl XII who also wanted to usurp the Russian throne too.
-Peter beat Karl’s army rumored to be the best of this time in Europe into pulp in Poltava, Ukraine.
+Peter performed a live trial of this new army of the king of Sweden, Karl XII, who also wanted to usurp the Russian throne too.
+Peter beat Karl’s army, rumored to be the best of this time in Europe into pulp in Poltava, Ukraine.
 Peter the Great promoted himself to the Emperor of Russia.

 High European aristocracy didn’t let Czar Peter marry in.
-Peter has raised a merchant military convoy woman Marta Skowrońska to an Emperess Ekaterina I. He took her from his general, the latter took Marta-Katerina from his caporal.
+Peter has raised a merchant military convoy woman Marta Skowrońska to Emperess Ekaterina I. He took her from his general, and the latter took Marta-Katerina from his caporal.